sui-foundation/sui-demo-day-hk/README.md

 - Attendees of the HK builder house can vote on projects participating in the Demo Day
 - Voting structure will be anonymous ranked preference voting by primary track
 - The voting results will be used to select for Audience Favorite prizes
-- People who participate in voting will be eligible for special Sui swag

 #### Panel Voting